oVirt/ovirt-site/source/feature/networklinking.html.md

             * Adding radio button with two options "Wired/"Unwired" under the "network" combo.

-            * "Activate" checkbox will be changed to a radio button with two options "Plugged"/"Unplugged".
+            * "Activate" checkbox will be changed to a radio button with two options "Plugged"/"Unplugged" and its name will be renamed to 'Card Status'.

+            * Add 'Advanced Parameters' section which includes the 'Port Mirroring' and the 'Card Status' properties.

     * Edit

         * Menu

-            * If the VM status is up, the edit action should be enabled (previously it was disabled).
+            * Edit action will be enabled for VMs in status 'UP' (previously it was allowed only for VMs in 'Down' status).

         * Dialog

-            * If the VM status is up
+            * If the VM status is 'UP'

 ::::\* If the Vnic is plugged there should be a message on top of the dialog "Please notice, changing <b>Type</b> or <b>MAC</b> will cause unplugging and plugging the Vnic".

-::::\* Port Mirroring- If the Vnic is plugged and there is port mirroring on the Vnic- "network", "type", "mac" and "port mirroring" fields in the dialog will be disabled.
+::::\* Port Mirroring - If the Vnic is plugged and the Vnic is set for port mirroring - "network", "type", "mac" and "port mirroring" fields in the dialog will be disabled.

-:::: Stretched Goal- enable dynamic changes when there is port mirroring (without plugging and unplugging).
+:::: Stretched Goal - To enable dynamic changes when port mirroring is set (without plugging and unplugging).

             * Adding radio button with two options "Wired/"Unwired" under the "network" combo.

-            * Adding radio button with two options "Plugged"/"Unplugged" to the end of the dialog..
+            * Adding radio button named 'Card Status' with two options "Plugged"/"Unplugged" to the end of the dialog..

+            * Add 'Advanced Parameters' section which includes the 'Port Mirroring' and the 'Card Status' properties.

 ![](vnicWiring.png "vnicWiring.png")